Seacoast defense in the United States: World War I

 Submarines and airplanes became more important, with the former being a perceived if not actual threat to U.S. harbors.
 This concern caused an increase in the use of mines and nets, and demand for superior artillery.
 However, as the war progressed it became more clear that the enemies did not have the resources to bring the war across the Atlantic, and progress diminished along with concerns.
 Curiously, despite the rise of air power in World War I, it received little consideration in U.S. coast defense design until the late 1930s, probably due to the emergence of Japanese aircraft carriers as a threat.
 In response to the rapid improvements in dreadnought battleships, approximately 14 two-gun batteries of 12-inch guns on a new M1917 long-range barbette carriage began construction in 1917, but none were completed until 1920.

-Due to their experience and training with large guns, the Coast Artillery operated all U.S. Army heavy artillery (155mm gun and up) in World War I, primarily French- and British-made weapons.
+Due to their experience and training with large guns, the Coast Artillery operated all U.S. Army heavy artillery (155 mm gun and up) in World War I, primarily French- and British-made weapons.
 They also acquired the anti-aircraft mission in that war.
 A number of 5-inch and 6-inch guns were withdrawn from coast defenses and remounted on wheeled carriages for use on the Western Front, with about 72 6-inch (possibly including some Navy guns) and 26 5-inch guns shipped to France.
 However, due to the Armistice, none of the units equipped with repurposed coast defense guns completed training in time to see action.
 Only a few of the 6-inch guns and none of the 5-inch guns were returned to the coast defenses after the war.
 Most of the 6-inch guns were stored until remounted in World War II, and the 5-inch guns were declared obsolete and scrapped circa 1920.